-6.5.4.
-It is therefore recommended that there is a review of the candidating, training and stationing processes to embed the possibility for presbyters to serve in local, pioneer and specific cultural/language appointments and to see how these possibilities can be better communicated and enabled.
-It is also recommended that those involved in the candidating, training and stationing matching processes (and particularly Chairs, those in the Learning Network, and Superintendents) are further equipped to ensure that they are aware of all these possibilities.
+6.6.4.
+It is therefore recommended that consideration is given as to whether any additional processes of discernment are required within the candidating, training and stationing processes for those who feel called to serve as presbyters in pioneer and cultural language-specific appointments, and that the possibility for presbyters to serve in local, pioneer and specific cultural/language appointments is embedded in these processes and better communicated.
+It is also recommended that those involved in the candidating, training and stationing matching processes (and particularly Chairs, Lay Stationing representatives, those in the Learning Network, and Superintendents) are further equipped to ensure that they are aware of all these possibilities.